Who is Peter Parker?

 War of the Austrian Succession

-The eight-year War of the Austrian Succession would provide plenty of action for the Royal Navy and lots of opportunities for up and coming young officers like young Peter.
-Parker received his lieutenant’s commission in the summer of 1743 aboard the HMS Russell, a second rate 80-gun ship of the line.
-He served on several warships at various stations.
-Most notably the Mediterranean, where he took part in the battle of Toulon on 11 February 1744 aboard the flagship of Rear-Admiral William Rowley, the 90-gun HMS Barfleur.
+The eight-year War of the Austrian Succession provided plenty of action for the Royal Navy and numerous opportunities for up-and-coming young officers like Peter.
+Parker received his lieutenant’s commission in the summer of 1743 aboard the HMS Russell, a second-rate, 80-gun ship of the line.
+He served on several warships at various stations, most notably in the Mediterranean, where he participated in the battle of Toulon on February 11, 1744, aboard the flagship of Rear-Admiral William Rowley, the 90-gun HMS Barfleur.

-In May 1747 he made captain and commissioned a captured French privateer as the 24-gun frigate HMS Margate.
-Captain Parker commanded this vessel in the Channel, North Sea, and the Mediterranean, and when she was paid off in April 1749, he had a short stint aboard the 66-gun HMS Lancaster before going on half-pay with the war’s end.
-It was common practice to place officers on half-pay in-between “hot” wars.
+In May 1747, he was made captain and commissioned a captured French privateer as the 24-gun frigate HMS Margate.
+Captain Parker commanded this vessel in the Channel, North Sea, and the Mediterranean.
+When she was paid off in April 1749, he had a brief stint aboard the 66-gun HMS Lancaster before going on half-pay with the war’s end.
+It was common practice to place officers on half-pay in between “hot” wars.

 Young Lieutenant Parker served at Toulon |